arnavmeduri/cs372-final-project/config/prompts.md

 <!--
 PROMPT DEVELOPMENT NOTE:
-The prompt structure and core design were created by Arnav Meduri.
+The prompt structure and core design were created by me.
 AI assistance was used to iterate and refine the prompts for better clarity and effectiveness.
 -->